Skip to content

 Do Old Town in short loops

-Instead of one long walk, do 20–30 minute loops between indoor stops.
-It feels intentional rather than “walking in the rain.”
+Instead of one long walk, do twenty-to-thirty-minute loops between indoor stops.
+Because the centre is so small, this is easy — and it feels intentional and pleasant rather than like grimly “walking in the rain.”
+Each loop ends at the next warm room before you get cold.

 Choose photogenic streets anyway